Top 10 Best Cuticle Removers: Which Is Right for You?

 Find more CND Cuticle Eraser Gentle Exfoliator information and reviews here.

-7. Sally Hansen Gel Cuticle Remover
+7. Sally Hansen Instant Cuticle Remover

-This medium strength remover uses sodium hydroxide to loosen and soften cuticles during your two minute wait time.
-I do like that it includes in the instructions to make sure you don’t leave the product on longer than eight to 10 minutes, so you know that it’s going to take a good long while before you have to worry.
-Antibacterial tea tree oil, hydrolyzed wheat protein, and extracts of jojoba seed and kiwi fruit nourish and condition your skin while citric acid works as a gentle chemical peel.
-This one has the built in cuticle pusher applicator tip which I’m not a huge fan of, but the opening is smaller so you have more control over the amount of product you’re using.
+This medium strength remover uses sodium hydroxide to loosen and soften cuticles during your 15 second wait time.
+Aloe vera and extracts of green tea and chamomile nourish and condition your skin while sodium hydroxide works as a gentle chemical peel.
+The opening is smaller so you have more control over the amount of product you’re using and it’s also good for calluses.

-Buy the Sally Hansen Gel Cuticle Remover here.
+Buy the Sally Hansen Instant Cuticle Remover here.

 Pros:

-- Contains tea tree oil and botanical extracts
+- Contains aloe vera and botanical extracts

 - Easy to work with gel